gildir/CS321-2018F-002/chat.md

 1. **SHOUT \<message>**

 ### Command Implementation
-The shout command works very similarily to the say command, only it doesn't check if players are in the same room.
+The shout command works very similarly to the say command, only it doesn't check if players are in the same room.
 When a player uses the shout command everyone in the game will see the message.
 Unless they have ignored the player of course.

 To provide shout functionality the following classes were edited: GameClient, GameCore, GameObject, GameObjectInterface.
 The main logic for shout resides in the GameCore.java file where two new methods were added.

-### Clase: GameCore, File: GameCore.java
+### Class: GameCore, File: GameCore.java
 The following changes were made to this class:
 1. Function added
 ```java